int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 Omnibus decoding refers to decoding that is done to draw a statistical conclusion about whether or not a variable can be decoded from the entire BWM dataset (rather than within a single region/session).
 In order to do such decoding, the typical pipeline must be changed to be agnostic to regions.
-Since regions are ignored, the regressors should be all the neurons within a given eid i.e. neurons should be combined across probes and regions into a single omnibus region.
+Consequently, the regressors should consist of all the neurons within a session, i.e. neurons should be combined across probes and regions into a single omnibus region.

 In order to effect these changes, the settings file line that contains SINGLE_REGION must be changed to